Mujhse Dosti Karoge!: Plot

-Raj Khanna, Tina Kapoor, and Pooja Sahani are childhood friends.
-Raj is drawn to Tina, unaware that Pooja harbors deep feelings for him.
-When Raj’s family relocates to London, he asks Tina to stay in touch through email.
-Tina, uninterested in the responsibility, passes the task to Pooja, who writes to Raj under Tina’s name.
-Over the years, Raj and “Tina” develop a strong emotional bond through this correspondence.
+Raj Khanna (Hrithik Roshan), Tina Kapoor (Kareena Kapoor), and Pooja Sahani (Rani Mukerji) are childhood friends.
+Raj harbors a crush on Tina, while Pooja secretly loves Raj.
+When Raj's family moves to London, he asks Tina to stay in touch with him through email.
+Unwilling to take on the responsibility, Tina asks Pooja to write the emails on her behalf.
+Pooja agrees and begins corresponding with Raj while pretending to be Tina.
+Over time, Raj develops a deep emotional bond with the girl he believes to be Tina.

-Fifteen years later, Raj returns to India, eager to meet the girl he fell in love with through their letters.
-Without exchanging photos, he assumes he’ll recognize her instantly.
-Upon arrival, he mistakenly identifies Tina as the girl from the emails and falls for her, not realizing it was Pooja who had written to him all along.
-Despite knowing the truth, Tina reciprocates Raj’s affections, and their families arrange their engagement.
-Heartbroken, Pooja hides her feelings.
+Fifteen years later, Raj returns to India hoping to reunite with the girl he fell in love with through their messages.
+Having never exchanged photographs, he assumes he will recognize her immediately.
+Upon meeting Tina, he mistakenly believes she is the one who wrote to him, and his affection shifts toward her.
+Tina, aware of the misunderstanding, accepts his feelings, and their families arrange their engagement.
+Pooja, knowing the truth but unwilling to hurt either of them, suppresses her own feelings.

-Later in London, Raj takes Pooja to a church where she unknowingly hums a melody he had composed for his pen-pal.
-Realizing Pooja is the one he’s truly loved, Raj confesses his feelings.
-The two plan to marry, but upon learning that Tina's father has died, Pooja sacrifices her happiness to support her friend.
-She agrees to step aside and only agrees to let Raj marry Tina if she marries someone else on the same day.
+Later in London, Raj takes Pooja to a church where she unknowingly hums a melody he had once composed for his pen pal.
+Realizing that Pooja is the person with whom he had been corresponding all those years, Raj confronts her and confesses that he loves her.
+Although Pooja reciprocates his feelings, she chooses to sacrifice her happiness after learning that Tina's father has died and that Tina relies on Raj for emotional support.
+Raj reluctantly agrees to proceed with the marriage to Tina, on the condition that Pooja promises to marry someone else on the same day.

-During the wedding celebrations in London, Raj’s friend Rohan expresses interest in Pooja, and she agrees to marry him.
-On the wedding day, Tina observes Raj’s lingering affection for Pooja and realizes the depth of their bond.
-She calls off the wedding and urges Raj and Pooja to be together.
-The film ends with Raj and Pooja finally uniting.
+During the wedding celebrations in London, Raj's friend Rohan expresses interest in Pooja, and she agrees to marry him.
+On the wedding day, however, Tina notices the lingering affection between Raj and Pooja and realizes the truth about their relationship.
+Acknowledging that Raj and Pooja truly love each other, Tina calls off the wedding and encourages them to be together.
+Raj and Pooja are finally united.